rcrowther/django-tml/README.md

 # TML
 A reliable markup language with the essentials for HTML typography.
 Fast to type and memorable.
 Includes optional UML, for unicode shortcuts.

+This app is called django-tml, but internally the module is called 'tml'.

 ## Why you may not want this app
 Where people don't use [Markdown](https://www.markdownguide.org/basic-syntax/), they use [reStructuredText](https://www.writethedocs.org/guide/writing/reStructuredText/).
 This is the only current implementation of TML.
 And this version is deliberately a web/HTML tool.
 TML is a very flexible language, but this app will not generate academic-level citations.